gagarine/docker-php/readme.md

 - db (mariadb)
 - mailhog (it catch all email send by the phpfpm server)

-Nginx and phpfpm are on debian 8 other are using smaller Alpine image.
+Nginx and phpfpm are on debian 8.
+Other containers are using smaller alpine image.

 You can change the configuration of nginx or phpfpm in Dockerfiles folder to meet you need.